-Essential oil diffusers are steaming hot right now (enjoy that pun).
+Essential oil diffusers are “steaming” hot right now.

-That’s right, there are a few different methods to diffusing oils.
-But before we dive in to the science behind essential oil diffusers, we’ve narrowed down the top 5 diffusers on the market.
+That’s right, there are a few different methods to diffusing essential oils.
+But before we dive in to the science behind the diffusers, we’ve narrowed down the top 5 essential oil diffusers on the market.

-So what’s the best essential oil diffuser of 2018?
+So what’s the best essential oil diffuser out there?

 1- Raindrop 2.0 Nebulizing Diffuser

 Organic Aromas is the company behind the Raindrop 2.0 and they’ve earned the #1 spot for the top recommended essential oil diffuser on the market.

 Using the most advanced oil diffusing technology, this nebulizing or atomizing diffuser breaks down your essential oils into tiny atoms, resulting in the most concentrated and pure mist you can create.
 The mist is so fine and pure that the aroma travels faster and more efficient than any other kind of oil diffusers out there.

 This particular diffuser is made from wood and glass materials, so no harmful plastic chemicals can be found.
 The nebulizing method also means no heat or water is used, making the Raindrop 2.0 one of the safest, most efficient, and easiest to use diffusers out there.